codergon/uri-metadata/Readme.md

 ## Contributing

-1. Fork Repo and create your feature branch: `git checkout -b my-update`
+1. Fork the repository and create your feature branch: `git checkout -b my-update`
 2. Commit your changes: `git commit -am 'Updated some parts'`
 3. Push to the branch: `git push origin my-update`
 4. Submit a pull request